Cray-HPE/docs-csm/operations/security_and_authentication/Change_the_Keycloak_Admin_Password.md

 1. Generate the manifest that will be used to redeploy the chart with the modified resources.

     ```bash
-    manifestgen -c customizations.yaml -i platform.yaml -o manifest.yaml
+    ncn# manifestgen -c customizations.yaml -i platform.yaml -o manifest.yaml
     ```

-1. Re-apply the cray-keycloak Helm chart with the updated customizations.yaml file.
+1. Re-apply the `cray-keycloak` Helm chart with the updated `customizations.yaml` file.

-    This will update the keycloak-master-admin-auth SealedSecret which will cause the SealedSecret controller to update the Secret.
+    This will update the `keycloak-master-admin-auth` SealedSecret which will cause the SealedSecret controller to update the Secret.

     ```bash
-    loftsman ship --charts-path ${PATH_TO_RELEASE}/helm --manifest-path ${PWD}/manifest.yaml
+    ncn# loftsman ship --charts-path ${PATH_TO_RELEASE}/helm --manifest-path ./manifest.yaml
     ```

 1. Verify that the Secret has been updated.